|Losing weight can be a challenge, but it is easier with this doable dieting strategy that worked for me.|

 Another thing that you can’t go wrong with is to make one small change at a time that fits in your lifestyle.
 Be realistic and consider your daily habits before committing to a plan that you will have trouble following is my doable dieting advice.

 For example, if you don’t have time to cook a meal from scratch every day of the week, then at least try cooking healthier meals over the weekend as a start.
 The following weekend, you could try cooking larger recipes to divide up over the course of the week to add more days of healthier eating.

 Remember that despite your best efforts, it is hard to resist temptation in the world we live.
 Your willpower will be stronger when you reward yourself.
 Once a week you can have your favorite dessert.
 This does not mean to gobble up an entire cake, pie or quart of ice cream, but a normal size piece or portion.

 After more pounds drop off, you should promise yourself something extra for all your progress.
 Splurge on some new makeup or haircut does it for me.
 Of course, you might want to shop for new jeans or outfits, but I always prefer to wait until I got to my goal.
 Nonetheless, this is not always an option for some others.

-I hope my suggestions will help you with own dieting struggles.
+I hope my doable dieting advice will help you with own dieting struggles.
 As long as you don’t become discouraged, just remember to keep on trying.
 Losing weight is hard and keeping it off is even harder, but you are not alone!